 For a film that, on the surface, appears to be held in such high regard, Michelangelo Antonioni’s L’Avventura (1960) seems to have distanced itself from a number of its audience.
-While I often wish to adhere to the third person in criticism, this article cannot help but revert to a personal reception of the film … Continue reading L’Avventura (Michelangelo Antonioni, 1960) – A Curious Distance.
+While I often wish to adhere to the third person in criticism, this article cannot help but revert to a personal reception of the film and also refer to recent personal reflections shared online.
+After … Continue reading L’Avventura (Michelangelo Antonioni, 1960) – A Curious Distance.

 Alejandro Jodorowsky’s El Topo (1970) has rightly earned a place in the pantheon of cult cinema.
-Watch any number of documentaries or interviews with the man himself and the film will often stand proud as the pioneer of the “Midnight Movie”; a film obviously shown late due to its content but also exuding free reign … Continue reading El Topo and The Lamb Lies Down On Broadway (Jodorowsky and Gabriel).
+Watch any number of documentaries or interviews with the man himself and the film will often stand proud as the pioneer of the “Midnight Movie”; a film obviously shown late due to its content but also exuding free reign over all of its creative aspects.
+Researching further into the … Continue reading El Topo and The Lamb Lies Down On Broadway (Jodorowsky and Gabriel).

 While trailing through the film work of Pier Paolo Pasolini, it becomes clear that the director has an eye for capturing specific moments that manage to visually remain with the viewer.
-Whether it’s the floating maid in Theorem (1968), the walking on water in The Gospel According to St. Matthew (1964) or any number of … Continue reading Landscapes of Pasolini (Oedipus Rex, Theorem, Pigsty).
+Whether it’s the floating maid in Theorem (1968), the walking on water in The Gospel According to St. Matthew (1964) or any number of images from Salò (1975), the director is often defined by … Continue reading Landscapes of Pasolini (Oedipus Rex, Theorem, Pigsty).

 Cause and effect may not perhaps be the first aspect that comes to mind when considering Ben Rivers’ feature debut Two Years At Sea (2011).
-Yet, looking at the implications of the lifestyle on show, itself a deliberate effect of causation from working at sea for two years to be able to afford to live … Continue reading Two Years At Sea (Ben Rivers) – Geographical Solitude and Company in Objects.
+Yet, looking at the implications of the lifestyle on show, itself a deliberate effect of causation from working at sea for two years to be able to afford to live a more isolated life, there is a great sense of … Continue reading Two Years At Sea (Ben Rivers) – Geographical Solitude and Company in Objects.

 Pat Collins may perhaps be better known for his engaging documentaries but this year sees the release of his debut feature film in the UK.
 Silence is a stunning debut film, full of philosophy, poetry and visual beauty.
-The film shows a confidence within the new form as well as an expert use of layering … Continue reading Interview with Pat Collins (Silence, 2012).
+The film shows a confidence within the new form as well as an expert use of layering different emotions and textures upon one another.
+A full analysis … Continue reading Interview with Pat Collins (Silence, 2012).

 Nostalgia can manifest in many forms at the cinema.
 Sometimes it can be overt, sometimes it can be unconscious but film is most definitely the medium to explore its inner workings.
-A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.
+A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character focus whilst touching upon nostalgia.
+These range from the superb … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.